pgmoneta/pgmoneta_ext/doc/manual/en/01-introduction.md

 **pgmoneta_ext** is a PostgreSQL extension.

-This extension will be installed on the server side and is primarily designed to help pgmoneta perform delta backups.
+This extension will be installed on the server side and is primarily designed to help pgmoneta perform incremental backups.

 ## Platforms

 The supported platforms are

-* [Fedora][fedora] 40+
+* [Fedora][fedora] 42+
 * [RHEL][rhel] 9 / RockyLinux 9
 * [RHEL][rhel] 10 / RockyLinux 10
 * [FreeBSD][freebsd]